-Single borrower exposures 15% of cap at the group level

-Upto 20% of capital funds of the Group provided the additional exposure of up to five percentage points is for the purpose of financing infrastructure projects.
-Group borrower exposures at the group level 40% of capital funds of the Group.
-Upto 50% of capital funds of the Group provided the additional exposure of up to 10 percentage points is for the purpose of financing infrastructure projects.
+Single borrower 15% of capital funds of the Group. exposures at the group level Upto 20% of capital funds of the Group provided the additional exposure of up to five percentage points is for the purpose of financing infrastructure projects.
+Group borr ower 40% of capital funds of the Group. exposures at the group level Upto 50% of capital funds of the Group provided the additional exposure of up to 10 percentage points is for the purpose of financing infrastructure projects.